leogx9r/DiscordCrypt/README.md

 These icons each offer a different functionality as follows:

 * **[1] Upload Encrypted Clipboard**
-    * This uploads your current clipboard an the Up1 service and sends an encrypted link to the file.
+    * This uploads your current clipboard to the Up1 file service and sends an encrypted link to the file to the current channel.
     * After uploading, this sets your clipboard to the deletion link for the uploaded file which you may use to either manually delete the file after your colleague has downloaded it or for later deletion.
+    * You are limited to a maximum of 50 MB just as the standard file upload.
 * **[2] Upload Encrypted File**
-    * This opens a file upload menu that you may use to encrypt and upload a file less than 50 MB to an Up1 service.
+    * This opens the file upload menu that you may use to encrypt and upload a file less than 50 MB to an Up1 service.
     * You may choose whether to randomize the file name and whether to attach a deletion link to the message.
-    * You are also able to write a message prior to sending the file.
+    * You are also able to write a message prior to sending the file which will be sent immediately.
+        * Standard message limits apply.
+Messages longer than the maximum length will be split into multiple messages.
-    * Files are encrypted using AES-256 CCM.
+    * Files are encrypted using *AES-256* in [CCM](https://en.wikipedia.org/wiki/CCM_mode) mode as per Up1's protocol.
 * **[3] Plugin Settings**
     * This menu controls the settings for the plugin.
     * You can enable and disable each option here.
+    * This also contains a database management menu allowing you to import and export your current passwords.
+        * Note that exported entries are **NOT ENCRYPTED** and as such should be handled with caution.
 * **[4] Enable/Disable Message Encryption**
     * Clicking this button either enables or disables automatic encryption.
     * Automatic encryption will always encrypt any message sent if passwords are defined for the current channel.
     * Clicking this button changes the lock icon to an unlock icon indicating messages sent will not be automatically encrypted.
+        * Clicking this icon again re-enables automatic encryption and changes the lock icon back to the default seen above.
 * **[5] Password Settings**
-    * This menu allows you to set, change or reset the passwords applied to the current channel.
+    * This menu allows you to set, change, reset or copy the passwords applied to the current channel.
     * If you reset the current passwords, they will use the default passwords defined in `Plugin Settings`.
-    * You may also copy the current passwords using the `Copy Current Passwords` button to the clipboard for sharing.
+    * Using the `Copy Current Passwords` button to the clipboard for sharing.
 * **[6] Key Exchange Menu**
     * This allows you to manually generate and send public keys to your colleges.
     * This is also the menu responsible for performing key exchanges.
+    * This is further detailed below.
 * **[7] Generate & Send New Public Key**
     * This simplifies the key exchanging process by manually generating and sending a new public key to your current channel.
     * This generates a public key according to the current algorithm and bit length defined in the `Key Exchange Menu`.
+    * This is further detailed below.

 ### Creating a new database